PhilipVis/Verummeum/content/blog/2018/portable-package-formats.md

 #### Snap

-The Snap package for VLC is available from [Snapcraft](https://snapcraft.io/libreoffice).
+The Snap package for LibreOffice is available from [Snapcraft](https://snapcraft.io/libreoffice).
 The Snap package is installed in folder /snap/libreoffice with a size of 501 MB.

 Resource usage for the LibreOffice Snap package: